Firstbloodio/fullstack-developer-hiring-exercise/README.md

 ( cd backend && npm run start:dev )
 ```

+Backend is mapped to the frontend application in `http://localhost:4200/api` through Angular proxy configuration.

-Swagger UI is available at http://localhost:3000/api/ to directly test API calls against the backend.
+Swagger UI is available at http://localhost:3000/swagger/ to directly test API calls against the backend.

 ## Running tests